GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/resources.md

 Many area school districts offer introductory programs.
 Contact your school district's Community Education office.

 R.I.T.\
-You do not need to be a registered student at R.I.T. to take a calligraphy class.
-Each quarter a different hand is taught: fall is Italic, winter is Roman caps, and spring is Foundational/Uncial.
-Tuition is reduced for non-credit courses.
+Each quarter a different hand is taught.
 Guild member Lorrie Frear teaches the classes.
 Contact R.I.T.

 The Genesee Valley Calligraphy Guild does not endorse any particular resource.
 We provide this list as a reference tool only.